goblinchess/GoblinChessChromiaBackend/README.md

 Yes this is a blockchain, but there are no tokens in this game.
 The commercial gaming-client can be bought for a few bucks, that is the only income-generating part of the project.

 ### Why put games on the blockchain?
+The principle is openness: open source, open data.
 For on-chain games you (the reader) are free to implement a new game client, fork this code and/or fork the blockchain.
-Should this become a popular game, having the data open from the get-go will prevent the original developer (me) from raising prices or whatever evil things I might do in the future.
-Keeping everything in the open is a solid strategy.
+Should this become a popular game, having the data open from the get-go will prevent the original developer from raising prices or whatever evil things they might do in the future.
+Keeping everything in the open is a solid strategy, prevents vendor lock-in.

 ### Why Chromia?
 Chromia is a great platform for developing software, no matter if you are using tokens or not.
-The principle is openness: Open source, open data.
 The multi-chain approach makes performance problems a breeze.
 There are no transaction fees, making everything much easier.
 Disclaimer: Olle is a Core developer working for Chromaway, the company behind Chromia.

 ### How do I report problems?
 If you find a bug/security hole, please create a pull request or email info _at_ goblinchess (dot) com.